Understanding Lambda Functions

 print(add(2, 3)) # Outputs: 5

 In this example, add is a lambda function that takes two arguments and returns their sum.
-Unlike a regular function, an anonymous function is written in a single line.
+Unlike regular functions, it’s written in a single line without a formal def statement.

 Map, Filter, and Reduce

-Lambda functions are often used with these three functions to simplify code and enhance readability.
-The map function applies a given function to all items in an input list.
-The filter function filters items in a list based on a given function that returns either True or False.
-The reduce function, from the functools module, reduces a list to a single value using a binary function.
+Probably should have led with this section, honestly.
+Lambda functions shine when used with these three functions that simplify code and enhance readability.
+The map function applies a given function to all items in a list.
+The filter function filters items based on a condition that returns True or False.
+The reduce function from the functools module reduces a list to a single value using a binary function.

 Example of using lambda with map: